kentobias132/Hi-tunes/README.md

 - React: A JavaScript library for building user interfaces.
 - Spotify API: Used to search for songs and manage playlists.
-- HTML/TAILWIND: For structuring and styling the user interface.
+- Tailwind: For structuring and styling the user interface.

 ## Installation